dpretet/friscv/doc/architecture.md

 - Bit 15:0  : Clock divider
 - Bit 31:16 : Reserved

+An update during an ongoing operation will certainly lead to compromise the transfer integrity and possibly make unstable the UART engine.
+The user is advised to configure the baud rate during start up and be sure the engine is disabled before changing this value.

-Register 2: TX FIFO [RW] - Address 1 - 8 bits wide
+##### Register 2: TX FIFO [RW] - Address 0x8

 Push data into TX FIFO.
 Writing into this register will block the APB write request if TX FIFO is full, until the engine transmit a new word.